Installation Instructions

 Prepare a cprovider

-A container provider must be installed before hardshare
+A container provider (known as cprovider) must be installed before hardshare

 can create instances.